-It is mentioned in ancient religious books like in Jaimini’s Purvamimamsa Sutras and Kathaka-Grhya Sutra.
+The ancient religious books like aimini’s Purvamimamsa Sutras and Kathaka-Grhya Sutra also mentions about Holi.
 The Holi festival has a detailed description in the Vedas and Puranas such as NaradPuran and Bhavishyapuran.

 A stone inscription belonging to 300 BC found at Ramgarh in the province of Vindhya has the mention of a ‘Holi story’.
 King Harsha has mentioned about ‘Holi festival India’ in his work Ratnavali.
-The famous Muslim tourist – Al Biruni is known to have given a narration about it in his memoirs.
+The famous Muslim tourist – Al Biruni also gave a narration about it in his memoirs.

-A Mewar painting shows the Maharana bestowing gifts on some people, a merry dance is on and at the centre, a tank is filled with coloured water.
-A Bundi miniature shows a king seated on a tusker and from a balcony above, Gulal is been showered on him.
+A Mewar painting shows the Maharana bestowing gifts on some people, a merry dance is on and at the centre, there is a tank is of water in mixture with colour.
+A Bundi miniature shows a king sitting on a tusker and from a balcony above, Gulal is being showered on him.
 It is said to believe that the great Sanskrit poet Kalidas was the first to write about ‘Holi festival India’.